SimpleBus/message-bus/doc/command_bus.md

 ```

 We should register this handler as a service and add the service id to the [command handler map](#command-handler-map).
-Since we have already fully configured the command bus, we can just start creating a new command and let the command bus
+Since we have already fully configured the command bus, we can just start creating a new command object and let the
-handle it.
-Eventually the command will be passes as a message to the `RegisterUserCommandHandler`:
+command bus handle it.
+Eventually the command will be passed as a message to the `RegisterUserCommandHandler`:

 ```php
 $command = new RegisterUserCommand(